 - Download the extension from your WooCommerce dashboard.

 - Go to Plugins > Add New > Upload and select the ZIP file you just downloaded.

 How Per-Product Shipping Can Be Used ↑ Back to top

 Per-Product Shipping can be used in two ways:

-- Standalone: In this scenario the ‘per-product shipping’ is the default shipping method.
+- Standalone Method: In this scenario the ‘per-product shipping’ is the default shipping method.
 In this case, all product costs are added together to form a single rate.

 Defining Shipping Costs for products ↑ Back to top

 First edit your product.
 On the Shipping tab you will see a per-product shipping checkbox.
-Check the box to enable per-product shipping – from there you can add your costs:
+Tick the box to enable per-product shipping – from there you can add your costs:

 If you choose to select the “Add per-product shipping cost to all shipping method rates?” option, the per product shipping cost you set will be added on top of any additional shipping methods (excluding free shipping) you have activated.

 The table is where you define your custom rates.
-Click ‘add row’ and fill in each column;
+Click ‘Insert row’ and fill in each column;